-- 1901 August 24, Flagler married Mary Lily Kenan of North Carolina.
-The Palm Beach Inn renamed The Breakers. - 1902 The Flaglers moved into Whitehall, the Palm Beach winter retreat designed by the architectural firm, Carrère and Hastings, as a wedding present to Mary Lily. - 1903 The Breakers was destroyed by fire.
-Rebuilt and opened in 1906. - 1905 Expansion of the Florida East Coast Railway to Key West began. - 1910 Jean Louise Flagler, daughter of Harry and Annie Lamont Flagler, born April 18. - 1911 Flagler ceased being an active director at Standard Oil. - 1912 Flagler rode the first train into Key West on January 21.

-Over 10,000 spectators and dignitaries welcomed his arrival. - 1913 Flagler died May 20, in Palm Beach and was buried in St. Augustine alongside his daughter, Jennie Louise and first wife, Mary Harkness. - 1917 Mary Lily Flagler Bingham died July 27, leaving Whitehall to her niece, Louise Clisby Wise. - 1925 With a 12-story addition, Whitehall opened as the Whitehall Hotel. - 1959 Whitehall Hotel operations ceased.
-Jean Flagler Matthews, granddaughter of Henry M. Flagler, purchased building and founded the Henry Morrison Flagler Museum. - 1960 The "Restoration Ball" marked the opening of Whitehall as a Museum. - 1963 Hotel tower removed, returning the historic structure to its original appearance. - 1979 Jean Flagler Matthews, founder of the Flagler Museum, died, March 22 in Hawaii.
+- 1902 The Flaglers moved into Whitehall, designed as a wedding present for Mary Lily, the Palm Beach winter retreat was designed by the architectural firm Carrère and Hastings. - 1903 The Breakers was destroyed by fire.
+Rebuilt and opened in 1906. - 1905 Expansion of the Florida East Coast Railway to Key West began (the Over-Sea Railroad). - 1910 Jean Louise Flagler, daughter of Harry and Annie Lamont Flagler, born April 18. - 1911 Flagler ceased being an active director at Standard Oil. - 1912 Flagler rode the first train into Key West on January 21.
+Over 10,000 spectators and dignitaries welcomed his arrival. - 1913 FlaglerdiedMay20,inPalmBeachandwasburiedinSt.Augustine alongside his daughter, Jennie Louise and first wife, Mary Harkness. - 1917 Mary Lily Flagler Bingham died July 27, leaving Whitehall to her niece, Louise Clisby Wise Lewis. - 1925 With a 12-story addition, Whitehall opened as the Whitehall Hotel. - 1959 Whitehall Hotel operations ceased.
+Jean Flagler Matthews, granddaughter of Henry M. Flagler, purchased the building and founded the private non-profit organization that is the Henry Morrison Flagler Museum. - 1960 The "Restoration Ball" marked the opening of Whitehall as a Museum. - 1963 Hotel tower removed, returning the historic structure to its original appearance. - 1979 Jean Flagler Matthews, founder of the Flagler Museum, died March 22 in Hawaii.